strapi/documentation/docs/user-docs/latest/media-library/introduction-to-media-library.md

 ::: note
 When active, filters are displayed next to the **Filters** button.
 They can be removed by clicking on the delete icon ![Clear icon](../assets/icons/clear.svg).
 :::

+## Sorting assets

+Just above the list of folders and assets, on the left side of the interface, a **Sort by** drop-down list is diplayed.
+It allows to display assets by upload date, alphabetical order or date of update.
+Click on the drop-down list and select an option in the list to automatically display the sorted assets.